 But it’s never just one moment.
 It’s a series of them.
 And your life can branch out from each one in a thousand different ways.
 Maybe there’s a version of your life for all the choices you make and all the choices you don’t.”

 WHAT I LIKE:

-I like how it stick with the book for the most parts.
+- I like how it sticks with the book for the most parts.

 WHAT I DON’T LIKE:

-I don’t like it when they change even this tiniest detail because the book isn’t that long to cut out/change things.
+- They emailed in the book.
+Not text.
+(I don’t like it when they change even this tiniest detail because the book isn’t that long to cut out/change things)